yuju-lee/Particle-Spring/README.md

     - Δ𝒍: distance the spring is extended or compressed

-    - 𝒌: spring constant (stiffness of the
+    - 𝒌: spring constant (stiffness of the spring)

     - 𝒍𝟎: rest length  no forces acting to extend or compress the spring